 On Tuesday, the prosecution – led by the Director of Public Prosecutions David Leung – argued that the offense might be brought about even though the computer became best used as a device during a crime.

 Leung gave the instance of someone using a computer or phone to search Google Maps for an escape route after committing a criminal offense.
-That, too, would represent dishonest get admission to a laptop, he advised the courtroom.
+He advised the courtroom that That would also represent dishonesty getting admission to a laptop.

-Leung stated that as long as someone had a bent motive and that character used a pc, then the offense might come into play.
-This became so that the law could tackle situations in which generation assisted criminals to break the regulation, he brought.
+Leung stated that if someone had a bent motive and that character used a computer, then the offense might come into play.
+He brought this up so that the law could tackle situations where generation-assisted criminals broke the regulation.

-Leung, in addition, argued that the offense should apply to people gaining access to their own computer systems or telephones.
-Asked by way of Chief Justice Geoffrey Ma about the means of the phrase “get admission to,” Leung stated there had been no distinction between “accessing” and “using” a computer.
+Leung also argued that the offense should apply to people gaining access to their computer systems or telephones.
+Asked by Chief Justice Geoffrey Ma about the meaning of the phrase “get admission to,” Leung stated there had been no distinction between “accessing” and “using” a computer.

-However, Ma stated there has been “pretty a distance” between Leung’s interpretation and the Legislative Council documents from 1992 that set out the law’s motive.
+However, Ma stated there has been “pretty a distance” between Leung’s interpretation and the 1992 Legislative Council documents that set out the law’s motive.

-Court of Final Appeal Permanent Judge Roberto Ribeiro also questioned whether or not Leung’s interpretation pressured “acquiring get admission to” to a laptop with “fashionable misuse.”
+Court of Final Appeal Permanent Judge Roberto Ribeiro also questioned whether or not Leung’s interpretation pressured “acquiring admission to” a laptop with “fashionable misuse.”

 One of the defense attorneys, James Tze, also argued that segment 161 must now not emerge as a “universally applicable” price.
 It has not to observe human beings having access to their personal computers.